-Sections 3 and 4 review the availability of different types of storage product and product characteristics at storage facilities across Europe.

-Section 5 presents analysis of market demand for new products, the process for the development of new products, and the different barriers faced by SSOs seeking to innovate.
-Finally, in the conclusion (section 6) we summarise our findings and suggest actions for next steps.
+The report then reviews the availability of different types of storage product and product characteristics at storage facilities across Europe.
+This is followed by analysis of market demand for new products, the process for the development of new products, and the different barriers faced by SSOs seeking to innovate.
+Finally, in the conclusion we summarise our findings and suggest actions for next steps.